-- 5.1.2.Bench Conferences: Teams should not request bench conferences.
-However, if a bench conference is requested and granted by the presiding judge, it shall be held in open court for educational and scoring purposes.
-Time will stop for bench conferences.
-The timekeeper shall resume time upon the presiding judge's order to proceed. - 5.1.3.Motions: No non-evidentiary or dispositive motions may be made, except a motion for an emergency recess. - 5.1.4.Emergencies: A motion for a recess may be used only in the event of a health emergency.
+- 5.1.3.
+Motions: Dispositive motions are not permitted. - 5.1.4.Emergencies: A motion for a recess may be used only in the event of a health emergency.
 Should the recess be granted, to the greatest extent possible, the team members are to remain in place.
 Teams are not to communicate with anyone outside the bar during the recess. - 5.1.5.Offers of Proof: Offers of proof may be requested or tendered only for the exclusive purpose of assisting the presiding judge to rule on an objection, and for no other purpose. - 5.1.6.Voir Dire: Voir dire examination of a lay witness is not permitted.
 The presiding judge may allow brief voir dire of an expert witness regarding the witness's qualifications.
-Time used for voir dire is chargeable time, i.e., counts toward total time limit of the team's direct and cross-examinations. - 5.1.7.Use of Notes: Attorneys are not restricted from the use of notes while presenting any segment of their case.
+Time used for voir dire is chargeable time, i.e., counts toward total time limit of the team's direct and cross-examinations.
+No voir dire of exhibits is allowed. - 5.1.7.Use of Notes: Attorneys are not restricted from the use of notes while presenting any segment of their case.
 Additionally, participating attorneys and witnesses may communicate during the trial with each other verbally or through the use of notes. - 5.2.
 The trial sequence is as follows. - 1.
 Plaintiff/Prosecution Opening Statement - 2.
 Defense Opening Statement - 3.
 Plaintiff/Prosecution Case-in-Chief - a.
 Plaintiff/Prosecution direct examination of their first witness - b.
 Defense cross-examination of the first witness. - c.
 Plaintiff/Prosecution re-direct examination of first witness (optional and only with permission of presiding judge). - d.
 Defense re-cross-examination of the first witness (optional and only if re-direct has occurred).
 Re-cross will be limited to the scope of re-direct. - e.
-Same process as steps a-d for the second and third witnesses. - 4.
+Same process as steps a-d for the second and thirdwitnesses. - 4.
 Defense Case-in-Chief - a.
 Defense direct examination of its first witness. - b.
 Plaintiff/Prosecution cross-examination of the first witness. - c.
 Defense re-direct examination of first witness (optional and only with permission of presiding judge). - d.
 Plaintiff/Prosecution re-cross-examination of the first witness (optional and only if redirect has occurred).
-Re-cross will be limited to the scope of re-direct.
+Re-cross will be limited to the scope of re-direct. - e.

-- e.
 Same process as steps a-d for the second witness. - f.
 Same process as steps a-d for the third witness. - 5.
 Prosecution/Plaintiff Closing Argument - 6.
 Defense Closing Argument - 7.
 Prosecution/Plaintiff Rebuttal Argument if properly reserved (optional) and at the presiding judge's discretion.